 Ensures that recruiting and employment practices are compliant with applicable federal, state, and local laws.

-Bachelor's degree in Human Resources, Psychology, Business Administration, or other related field required.
-Minimum of one year of related experience, preferably in recruitment.
+Associate's degree in Human Resources, Business Administration, Psychology or other related field required.
+Bachelor's degree in Human Resources, Psychology, Business Administration, or other related field preferred.
+Two years of related experience required, preferably in recruitment.
 Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula.

 Experience building and utilizing a variety of sourcing plans and tools, including proactive phone and internet research.